content-left-bg.png

 Capital assets

-Any non-consumable item that has the capability of yielding a service benefit to the department for more than one year, has an acquisition cost of $5,000 or more, and is recorded in the department’s central register.
+Any non-consumable item owned by the department that contributes to the department's objectives for more than one year, has an acquisition cost of $5,000 or more (GST exclusive), and is recorded in both OneSchool Asset Register and the department’s central SAP Asset Register.

 Depreciation

-The cost of an asset allocated over the asset’s useful life.
+The depreciation amount of an asset allocated over the asset’s useful life.

 Disposal